We love a good stamping craft and this spring flower art project is perfect!

 Even though the actual stamping is really simple, it’s still three steps to get to the finished project.
 I’m actually amazed that Henry took to this activity because it was on one of those days.

-And he really, really enjoyed it.
+But he really, really enjoyed it.

 And we got some great artwork for the wall just in time for the flowers to start popping up outside!
-[Anyone else as super excited as I am for that first bloom?]
+Anyone else as super excited as I am for that first bloom?

 I was going to say that the straw blown stems was his favorite part… but now I’m not sure!
 Every step was really fun!

-Once the paper was filled with flower stems, it was time for the flowers to ‘bloom’.
-[Like that? hee hee...]
+Once the paper was filled with flower stems, it was time for the flowers to “bloom.”
+See what I did there?

-I put some purple paint in a small dish [just big enough for a pop bottle to fit into.
+I put some purple paint in a small dish just big enough for a soda bottle to fit into.
 Henry dipped the bottle into the paint and printed flowers on the top of his stems.

 That’s it!
 His flower art project is complete.